ShiyangFeng/Project/README.md

 ## introduction

-*This is a central repo for Shiyang Feng's data science project.
+This is a central repo for Shiyang Feng's data science project.
 It serves as a review of finished project and as a reflection on my path to become a data scientist.
 I will, in this repo, document each project's code and results using Jupyter Notebook.
-I will keep updating this repo, and you are welcome to fork and create your own branch. **Python 2x is used for all projects***
+I will keep updating this repo, and you are welcome to fork and create your own branch.

-First of all, Data Science is one of the hottest topics on the Computer and Internet farmland nowadays.
-People have gathered data from applications and systems until today and now is the time to analyze them.
-The next steps are producing suggestions from the data and creating predictions about the future.
-[Here](https://www.quora.com/Data-Science/What-is-data-science) you can find the biggest question for **Data Science** and hundreds of answers from experts.
-Our favorite data scientist is [Clare Corthell](https://twitter.com/clarecorthell).
-She is an expert in data-related systems and a hacker, and has been working on a company as a data scientist.
-[Clare's blog](http://datasciencemasters.org/).
-This web site helps you to understand the exact way to study as a professional data scientist.

-Secondly, Our favorite programming language is *Python* nowadays for #DataScience.
-Python's - [Pandas](http://pandas.pydata.org/) library has full functionality for collecting and analyzing data.
-We use [Anaconda](https://www.continuum.io/downloads) to play with data and to create applications.

-This is the [Guide](https://github.com/okulbilisim/awesome-datascience/blob/master/DataScience-Life-Cycle.md) to begin a **Data Science** project.
+When it comes to data science, one of the outstanding questions is **What is Data Science?**, and one of the most elaborative answer I found myself strongly resonate to is given by *Pronojit Saha* on [Quora](https://hail-data.quora.com/What-is-Data-Science).
+Saha clearly draws out the workflow of a data scientist on a high level, and he gives out a 5-step process for a data science project to be hypothesis-driven:

+1. Asking right questions
+2. Defining data needs
+3. Identifying and implementing analysis on data
+4. Communicating findings
+5. Automating step 2 to 4

+Throughout the carryout of all my data science projects, I strictly stick to the 5-step development process to keep my documents organized (step 5 is missing in prototyping).
+The programming language I used for all my projects is *Python 2.7*.
+[Here](http://www.kdnuggets.com/2015/05/r-vs-python-data-science.html) I'll bring up the unceasing discussion on **Which one is better?
+R or Python?**

 ## Infographic